 The brain, spinal cord and nerves make up the nervous system and joint control all body functions.
 But when something irritates the functional harmony of the nervous system, we may have difficulty moving, feeling, communicating, understanding and learning, swallowing, breathing, or it may also affect memory or mood.

-One in every 6 Spanish people will have a stroke at some point during their life, but, despite this high rate, many people are still unaware of the causes.
-Stroke is a group of conditions which affect the blood vessels taking blood to the brain.
-Stroke is the brain equivalent of a heart attack.
+One in six Spaniards will suffer a stroke throughout their lives, but, despite the high frequency of this episode, many people still do not know what it is and what its causes are.
+Stroke is a set of diseases that affect the blood vessels that supply blood to the brain.
+Stroke is the equivalent of a heart infarction, but in the brain.

-Parkinson’s is a progressive and degenerative neurological movement disorder affecting the area of the brain responsible for the control and coordination of movement, muscular tone and posture.
-Approximately 100 000 people in Spain live with Parkinson’s Disease.
+Parkinson is a neurological disorder of progressive and degenerative movement that affects the area of the brain responsible for the control and coordination of movement, muscle tone and posture.
+Approximately 100,000 people in Spain live with Parkinson’s disease.

-Dementia is the “plague” of the 21st century.
-It is a degenerative disease which causes severe memory loss and loss of intellectual capacity.
-It leads to forgetfulness, disorientation in time and space and behaviour and language difficulties which progressively interfere with the patient’s daily activities, until they become completely dependent.
+Dementia is “the plague” of the 21st century.
+It is a degenerative disease that causes severe memory disorders and loss of intellectual abilities, with forgetting, temporal and spatial disorientation, behavioral and language alterations, which progressively interfere in the patient’s daily activities until they become completely dependent.

-In multiple sclerosis the central nervous system鈥檚 myelin sheath is damaged in successive attacks producing several symptoms (loss of strength or sensation, loss of vision, poor coordination, urinary incontinence) sometimes with permanent damage.
-It particularly affects young people from the age of 20.
+In multiple sclerosis myelin in the central nervous system is damaged in successive outbreaks and produces various symptoms (loss of strength or sensitivity, loss of vision and incoordination, urinary incontinence or loss of vision) and sometimes sequelae.
+It especially affects young patients from 20 years of age.